2019 Course Faculty

 Michele’s current play, The Greatest, was developed in the 2016 Keen Company Playwrights Lab.
 She is currently at work on The Proxy Marriage with composer Adam Gwon.
 Michele and Zoe Sarnak have been commissioned by Transport Group’s 20th Century Project.
 She is the creator of the TV series Clay.

 Michele is a graduate of Northwestern University’s Medill School of Journalism.
 She serves on the Board of Trustees for the Usdan Center for the Creative and Performing Arts, serves on the Publications Committee for the Dramatists Guild and is a member of ASCAP.
 She has taught at the Einhorn School of the Performing Arts and given master classes at Carnegie Mellon and theatres across the country.
 Michele works one on one with writers, business execs and clergy, and often writes for The Dramatist magazine.

-Deborah is an entertainment attorney serving as the Director of Business Affairs at the Dramatists Guild.
+DEBORAH MURAD, ESQ. is an entertainment attorney serving as the Director of Business Affairs at the Dramatists Guild.
 In that capacity, she provides business advice to Guild members, reviews theatrical contracts, and educates Guild members on industry standards and key legal principles.
-Deborah’s recent research and focus has been in the areas of contests/festivals guidelines, devised theater, and composer/librettist agreements in opera.
+Deborah’s research and focus is in the areas of contests/festivals guidelines, devised theater, and composer/librettist agreements in opera.
 She was the force behind the Guild’s recently released Best Practices for Festivals and Contests as well the Guild’s devised theater contracts templates and Resource Manual.
-Deborah was the key note speaker at the Guild’s International Devised Theater Conference in July and has since and spoken internationally on the topic of devised theater.
+She has served as a panelist and keynote speaker internationally at conferences and other events.

 In addition to her work at the Guild, Deborah is the Associate Executive Director of the Dramatists Guild Copyright Management (www.thedgcm.com).